HillerDavid/Bootcamp-Battle/README.md

 ## Logging in to Your Account

 ![Login-Account](Screenshots/login-account.gif)
-Enter your accounts **username, email, and password** into the form on the home page.
+Enter your accounts **email and password** into the form on the home page.
 Click the **Login** button.

 # Commands